pnerg/jmx-runtime-json/README.md

 # Download

-Both libraries are cross-compiled for Scala 2.11, 2.12 and 2.13.
+The libraries are plain Java (the Scala part is only unit tests), compiled for compatibility with Java 8+.
 Simply add the following dependency:

 sbt